 - Street Team Youth Programs

 - My Account

 Originally named Araminta, or "Minty," Harriet Ross was born on Maryland's eastern shore.
-She grew up in an area full of wetlands, swamps, and upland forests, giving her the skills she used expertly in her own quest for freedom.
+She grew up in an area full of wetlands, swamps, and upland forests, giving her the skills she used expertly in her quest for freedom.
 Her parents were enslaved, and Tubman’s owners rented her out to neighbors as a domestic servant as early as age five.
 At seven, she was hired out again, and her duties included walking into wet marshes to check muskrat traps.
-Tubman also worked as a field hand, in timber fields with her father and brothers on the north side of the Blackwater River, and at wharves in the area.
-All of this helped when, later as an abolitionist.
+Tubman also worked as a field hand in timber fields with her father and brothers on the north side of the Blackwater River and at piers in the area.
+All of this helped when, later, as an abolitionist.

 In 1844, she married John Tubman, a free Black man.
-Resolved to escape the horrible conditions of slavery, she tried to convince her husband to join her but he refused.
-She fled without him, until coming to Pennsylvania, a free state.
-Tubman was a naturalist, who used the call of an owl to alert refugees and her freedom seekers that it was OK, or not OK, to continue their journey to feedom.
-In 1850, she made her first secret trip to Baltimore, where she rescued her enslaved sister and her two children.
+Resolved to escape the horrible conditions of slavery, she tried to convince her husband to join her, but he refused.
+She fled without him until coming to Pennsylvania, a free state.
+Tubman was a naturalist who used the call of an owl to alert refugees and freedom seekers that it was OK, or not OK, to continue their journey to freedom.
+In 1850, she made her first secret trip to Baltimore, where she rescued her enslaved sister and two children.
 Tubman soon became allied with activists of the Underground Railroad.

 Although she got a commendation from officers, she received no pay.
 After the war, Tubman returned to Auburn to care for her parents.
-Eventually, she converted her house to a residence for the old and poor.
+Eventually, she converted her house into a residence for the old and poor.
 An epileptic, she spent many of her final years working on behalf of women's suffrage.
-Harriet Tubman who escaped from slavery and returned to the South repeatedly to lead other African slaves to freedom died on March 10, 1913.
+Harriet Tubman, who escaped from slavery and returned to the South repeatedly to lead other African slaves to freedom, died on March 10, 1913.